timbreitkreutz/atv.js/README.md

 ## Coming Soon!

 * Ability to notice new controllers appearing on the page with a DOM Mutation Observer
-* Disconnect callback (activation method itself is same as "connect")
 * Something like Outlets
 * Window events
 * More documentation!